privatemonkey/tillganglig-visualisering/README.md

 ## Structure

 Sapper expects to find three directories in the root of your project —  `src`, `static`, and `content`.
-The `content` directory contains pages and blog posts in markdown files in their respective sub-directories, `static` is any static assets that need to be served, and `src` contains the majority of the sapper application.
+The `content` directory contains pages and content posts in markdown files in their respective sub-directories, `static` is any static assets that need to be served, and `src` contains the majority of the sapper application.

 ### `src/`

 Of note:

 - change the `siteUrl` in `src/stores/_config.js`
-- blog functionality is in `src/routes/blog/`
+- content functionality is in `src/routes/content/`
 - pages in `src/routes/`, other than the home page (`index.svelte`), are generated via `[slug].json.js` and `[slug].svelte`